-- Across Colorado, we see public libraries offer a huge array of programs for adults.
+Across Colorado, we see public libraries offer a huge array of programs for adults.
 It is unknown to what extent this variety of services is known or appreciated by the public, as well as by policy makers.
-It may be helpful for the Colorado State Library to create an infographic that displays all the ways in which Colorado's public libraries support adults through programming, with an eye to sparking more partnerships and advocacy.
-The model of the partnership with between the Colorado State Library and Colorado State Parks could be replicated for other sectors, such as the Colorado State Unit on Aging. - Alignment with other state agencies becomes more critical and pressing when considering the things a majority of Colorado's libraries identify as key priorities for their libraries: Technology assistance (1 on 1), healthy aging, support for patrons signing up for government services or programs, adult education, and support for patrons applying for jobs.
-Each of these key priorities for libraries align with state agency areas sectors.
-For example, one of these priorities is explicitly about helping Colorado's resident access government services and programs The others each lend themselves to partnerships with agencies and initiatives such as the Colorado Digital Access and Empowerment Initiative, the Office of Future of Work, Colorado Department of Public Health and Environment, Lifelong Colorado, Adult Education Initiatives at the Colorado Department of Education (incidentally, the department under which the state library is housed in Colorado), Colorado Workforce Development Council, and the Colorado Department of Labor and Employment. - It is also notable that so many libraries reported supporting social connections.
-In the context of societal divisiveness and loneliness, which is a huge accomplishment that needs to be better understood and communicated as part of the work of advocating for public libraries. - At the same time, we see tiny libraries consistently offering less than their counterparts.
+It may be helpful for the Colorado State Library to create an infographic that displays all the ways Colorado's public libraries

+- support adults through programming, with an eye to sparking more partnerships and advocacy.
+The model of the partnership with between the Colorado State Library and Colorado State Parks could be replicated for other sectors, such as the Colorado State Unit on Aging - Alignment with other state agencies becomes more critical and pressing when one considers the things a majority of Colorado's libraries identify as key priorities for their libraries: Technology assistance (1 on 1), Healthy aging, Support for patrons signing up for government services or programs, Adult Education, and Support for patrons applying for jobs.
+One of these priorities is explicitly about helping Colorado's resident access government services and programs, and all of the others lend themselves to partnerships with other agencies, such as the Colorado Digital Access and Empowerment Initiative - It is also notable that so many libraries reported supporting social connections.
+In the context of societal divisiveness and loneliness, that is a huge accomplishment that needs to be better understood and communicated as part of the work of advocating for public libraries. - At the same time, we see tiny libraries consistently offering less than their counterparts.
 Figuring out how to enable and empower tiny libraries to offer a range of high-impact services without over-extending capacity is key.